gunnbr/openfl-documentation/contributors/roadmap.md

 - [x] Build a test suite to validate API support
 - [ ] Write additional tests to prevent regressions
 - [ ] Write more documentation

+_* Features marked with (-Dnext) are available already for native targets, but are being implemented again for the OpenFL "next" architecture._